giacomo-ascari/busy-toad/README.md

 The majority of the inputs is a straight up copy of geekyToad with some additions and optimizations.
 - Two instr/line/mic/mic48v inputs as XLR Combo Jack
 - Two instr/line outputs as XLR Combo Jack
+- One stereo output for headphones
 - OLED display, power LED, two non-assigned (yet) LEDs
 - Two rotary encoders with push buttons
 - Mute/unmute button, Next/previous tab buttons
-- Volume knob, Expression pedal input (TS) (one for every ADC available)
+- Volume knobs for effects/drummachine/master, mute/unmute stomp button, expression pedal input (TS) amap
-- USB host
+- USB host to load samples for drummachine into the flash

 ### Features

-- Effect chain for every input
+- Effect chain for every input (with programmable expression pedals)
 - Drum machine (samples + synth)
-- Mixing matrix
+- Mixing matrix for effect chains and drum machine
+- Display brightness control

 ## Hardware